The Cataracs: Rise to fame

-In their new location, they discovered Manteca, California, native Dev, a singer who posted much of her work on MySpace.
+In their new location, they discovered Manteca native Dev, a singer who posted much of her work on Myspace.
 Dhar asked if she would like to sing for them, which led to the song "2Nite."
-The Cataracs, along with Dev, signed to the Indie-Pop label, which also features musicians such as Young L. They were later signed to a major label, Universal Records.
+The Cataracs, along with Dev, signed to the Indie-Pop label, which also features musicians such as Young L. They were later signed to a major label, Universal.
 Through Universal, they began producing music for artists such as Far East Movement and Glasses Malone.
 As artists, The Cataracs received recognition through their 2010 single "Club Love", which received air play at clubs and on many different radio stations.
 Despite such accomplishments, the Cataracs have had their most mainstream success with the song "Like a G6" which was written by Singer-Vine/Dhar and produced by Dhar, and also went on to peak at #1 on the Billboard charts.
 The chorus for the song is sampled from lyrics in the song "Booty Bounce" by Dev, which they also produced.
 They were featured on two of Shwayze's songs on his 2010 mixtape Love Stoned.

 The duo also produced songs for albums such as The Pack's new album, Wolfpack Party.

 In early December 2010, they collaborated with Snoop Dogg on the song "Wet".
 It became the lead single for his 2011 album Doggumentary.
 They produced "Kick Us Out" for pop trio Hyper Crush.
 In an attempt to bolster their fanbase, and get people more acquainted with who they are, they released Gordo Taqueria.
 This will serve as a 2012 EP leading up to their major debut release in the near future.
 Unlike much of their previous work, this album excludes samples or appearances from labelmate Dev.